bobby-tan/bobby-tan.github.io/_posts/2020-05-11-The Intuition-Behind-Gradient-Boosting-and-XGBoost.md

 $$

-The L2 regularization{% sidenote 'sn-five' 'Refer to this <a href="https://towardsdatascience.com/intuitions-on-l1-and-l2-regularisation-235f2db4c261">article</a> for an explanation about L2 reularization.'%} applied, as represented by the $$ \frac{1}{2}\lambda o^2 $$ term, has been shown experimentally to be effective in preventing overfitting.
+The L2 regularization{% sidenote 'sn-five' 'Refer to this <a href="https://towardsdatascience.com/intuitions-on-l1-and-l2-regularisation-235f2db4c261">article</a> for an explanation about L2 regularization.'%} applied, as represented by the $$ \frac{1}{2}\lambda o^2 $$ term, has been shown experimentally to be effective in preventing overfitting.
 While not useful in this already underfitted model, it will come into relevance as we increase the tree complexity.
-A problem like this can be solved by differentiating the expression $$ wrt\ o $$, setting the the derivative to 0 and then finding the corresponding $$ o $$.
+A problem like this can be solved by differentiating the expression $$ wrt\ o $$, setting the derivative to 0 and then finding the corresponding $$ o $$.
 Unfortunately, the expression we see above is hard to differentiate.
 To get around this, we approximate that expression with simpler terms using Quadratic Approximation{% sidenote 'sn-five' 'You can watch this <a href="https://www.khanacademy.org/math/multivariable-calculus/applications-of-multivariable-derivatives#quadratic-approximations">Khan Academy series</a> to understand Quadratic Approximation and do the derivation as an exercise.'%}.

 $$